 If you’re not too sure how to maintain a pool table, check us out.
 Can pool table felt be washed?
 These and other questions are what we answer.
 Visit us now

-At some point when the felt on your pool table gets really dirty, there will be a slight thought to your head wondering if you could wash the felt on the pool table.
-The answer is no but there are some other ways in which you can clean your pool table once it is dirt but first I will be explaining why you can’t wash the felt on your pool table.
+At some point when the felt on your pool table gets really dirty, there will be a slight thought in your head wondering if you could wash the felt on the pool table.
+The answer is no but there are some other ways in which you can clean your pool table once it is dirt first I will be explaining why you can’t wash the felt on your pool table.

 Can Pool Table Felt Be Washed?

-As I mentioned about a pool table felt cannot be washed, then again it can but its gonna throw the balance off the whole game.
+As I mentioned about a pool table felt cannot be washed, then again it can but it’s gonna throw the balance off the whole game.
 After a wash, the felt will be a bit fuzzy, probably even torn up and we all know that gonna be an obstruction for the balls on the pool table.
-The best thing to do would be to light clean the felt of the re-felt the pool table.
+The best thing to do would be to light clean the felt of the re-felt pool table.

-How To Clean A Pool Table
+How To Clean A Pool Table?

-There a lot of things on the market that you can use to properly maintain your pool table, like any normal investments we need to protect them.
+There are a lot of things on the market that you can use to properly maintain your pool table, like any normal investment we need to protect them.
 There are some popular things like sprays, special brushes, self absorbent cloths that can be used to keep the felt on your pool table in tip-top shape.

-Can I Vacuum The Pool Table
+Can I Vacuum The Pool Table?

-However, you can use the vacuum to get the dirt out of the corners on the pool table, you just should not let the vacuum have any contact with the felt, you should keep the vacuum at least 1 inch from it when using to clean the corners.
+However, you can use the vacuum to get the dirt out of the corners on the pool table, you just should not let the vacuum have any contact with the felt, you should keep the vacuum at least 1 inch from it when using it to clean the corners.

 How Often Should A Pool Table Be Cleaned?